ad-si/Transity/readme.md

 ## List of Features / TODOs

-- [x] Modeled on transactions instead of debiting / crediting accounts
+- [x] Modeled on transactions instead of debiting / crediting accounts => Support for complex transactions made up of several transfers
 - [x] Dedicated payer (from) and payee (to) fields (ledger only supports payee)
 - [x] No misuse of accounts as categories / tags => direct support for them
 - [ ] No hardcoded asset / liability connotation as it is viewpoint dependent